Alokkumarcse/Alokkumarcse/README.md

  ### I'm a Full-Stack JavaScript Developer
  - 📚 I'm constantly learning new skills and striving for progress
- - 💻 I’m currently working with MongoDB, ExpressJS, ReactJS, NodeJS
+ - 💻 I’m currently working with MERN Stack
- - 🌱 I’m currently learning MERN Stack & building Projects in public
  - 👯 I’m looking to collaborate with people with Amazing Ideas
- - ⚡ Meanwhile, I love to read books, Play Badminton and Wandering
+ - ⚡ Meanwhile, I love to read books, play badminton

 ## 📩 connect with me